ChengchengWu5/OnlineSalesAnalysis_Python_SQL_PowerBI/README.md

 ### **2. Initial Exploration**

-* Checked the structure and key attributes of the two dataframes, such as the size, null, uniqueness of keys, data types, descriptive statistics, etc.
+* Checked the structure and key attributes of the dataframes, such as the size, null, uniqueness of keys, data types, descriptive statistics, etc.

 ### **3. Column Transformation**